eco-hydro/phenofit.shiny/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of phenofit.shiny is to ...
+phenofit.shiny is the shiny app of `phenofit` package.
+...

 ## Installation